JerJohn15/stock-quotes-and-recco/README.md

 Run tests from root directory with Mocha, run express server (e.g. local dev mode) with npm start.

 #Releases

 New Release features will be updated here.
-- **Update:** Currency converter doesn't currently work.
-I working version should be up and running soon.
+- **Update:** Working version of currency converter is up.

 ####Todo List

-- Fix 'Exchange Currency' section to properly convert US currency into foriegn currency.
+- Beautify Exchange Rates page